 If you don’t already know how a customer prefers talking to you, initiating the conversation with an SMS is a safe bet.
 You can start by asking their preferred channel.
 Like so:

-4. Texting programs are great for big as well as small businesses
+4. Text programs are great for big as well as small businesses

-When it comes to customer service, small businesses can ace personalization.
+When it comes to customer success, small businesses can ace personalization.
 They have the bandwidth to have one-on-one conversations with their customers efficiently.

 Big businesses, which have a much larger customer base and have to rely on automated broadcasts, which may make customers feel less valued.

-Conversational texting tools like peer to peer texting and SMS chatbots (aka SMS opt-in) make this process scalable for big and small businesses alike.
+Business texting software that enables peer to peer texting and SMS chatbots (aka SMS opt-in) make this process scalable for big and small businesses alike.

 |A P2P texting tool:||An SMS opt-in tool:|